ndbaker1/tanks/README.md

 So I wanted to make a game completely in Rust but could only find small bits of documentation in different articles/posts.

-Therefore I decided to make this as a general example for myself (and practice my Rust) regarding how to impliment these critical Rust WASM features, such as implementing WebSockets and drawing to a browser Canvas completely from Rust APIs.
+Therefore, I decided to make this as a general example for myself (and practice my Rust) regarding how to implement several critical Rust WASM features, such as implementing WebSockets and drawing to a browser Canvas exclusively from Rust APIs.

 ## Libraries

-The Server is a [`Warp`](https://github.com/seanmonstar/warp) server setup handles WebSockets.
+The [Server](https://github.com/ndbaker1/websocket-server) is a [`Warp`](https://github.com/seanmonstar/warp) server setup handles WebSockets.
 <br>
-I actually wrote my own WebSocker-server wrapper so that accepts a custom `MessageHandler` and `ServerTickHandler`, that way I can reuse it for browser games.
+I actually wrote my own WebSocker-server wrapper that accepts custom `MessageEventHandler` and `ServerTickHandler`, that way I can reuse it for multiple browser games.